 This card offer is currently unavailable on Bankrate.
 To see more cards in this category, please visit our fair credit category page.

 Editor’s note: This card is no longer available.
 For more secured cards visit our Best Secured Credit Cards page.

-If you or a loved one will be deployed soon, the USAA Secured Card American Express Card could prove a real help.
+If you or a loved one will be deployed soon, the USAA® Secured American Express® Card could prove a real help.
 Think about applying for this card before you head overseas so you can take advantage of the generous benefit offered active-duty military personnel.

 The card has a special low APR for deployed members of the U.S. armed forces — much lower than standard credit card interest rates — and, unlike most other unsecured cards, offers travel and auto protections and extended warranty coverage.

 If you or a loved one is in the military and you need to get a credit card, this could be a great choice if you qualify for the lower end of the standard APR range.
-At 10.65%, it’s significantly lower than the national average and that, plus the interest rate breaks for actively deployed servicemen, makes it a solid choice.
+It’s significantly lower than the national average and that, plus the interest rate breaks for actively deployed servicemen, makes it a solid choice.

 But if the APR you’re offered is at the higher end of the range, shop around for another secured card that doesn’t ding you with a $35 annual fee.
 It doesn’t hurt to consider cards that let you graduate to unsecured, too.

 Still, other popular secured cards may charge you a variable APR of 25% or more.
 That’s not an issue if you pay your bill in full each month.
 But if you carry a balance, this card won’t sock you with the typically high secured credit card interest rate.

 Like all secured credit cards, your credit limit is determined by your deposit.
 When you apply for this card, you open a 2-year CD in an amount ranging from $250 to $5,000.
 The small bonus here: You’ll earn interest on this deposit, although it’s a small enough payout that this shouldn’t be a factor in your decision.
 The CD earns 0.54% APY.